Building Large-Scale English-Romanian Literary Translation Resources with Open Models

-All three TF2 models show dramatic improvements over their untuned checkpoints, closing much of the gap to the top-tier proprietary LLMs.
-To probe decoding robustness, we evaluate each model under different temperature ($T$) settings: $T=0.0$ (deterministic greedy decoding), $T=0.2$ (low-variance sampling), and $T=1.0$ (higher-variance sampling).
-Below, we summarize the key results for each parameter scale.
+We compare each fine-tuned TF2 model directly to its corresponding untuned backbone: \texttt{Gemma-3-1B-it}, \texttt{Gemma-3-4B-it}, and \texttt{Gemma-3-12B-it}.
+All models are evaluated on the held-out 1{,}500 test pairs from \tftwoenroFifteenK.
+We also evaluate decoding robustness across temperatures $T\in\{0.0,0.2,1.0\}$.

+We observe that BLEU scores and rubric-based evaluations do not always correlate monotonically across models and decoding settings.
+This divergence is expected in literary translation, where higher-quality outputs may involve paraphrasing, restructuring, and stylistic variation that reduce n-gram overlap with a single reference.
+Accordingly, we interpret BLEU primarily as a consistency signal relative to the chosen reference translation, and not as a proxy for overall literary quality.

-\begin{itemize}[leftmargin=1.5em] \item \textbf{TF2-1B (\texttt{Gemma-3-1B-it} backbone):} The smallest model, after fine-tuning, attains an average rubric score of 3.75, representing a significant jump from its untuned base (2.02).
-BLEU, however, remains modest (0.2180 for the TF2-1B-distilled variant; 0.0543 for the standard TF2-1B checkpoint), reflecting the inherent limitations of compact architectures for long-form narrative translation. \item \textbf{TF2-4B (\texttt{Gemma-3-4B-it} backbone):} The 4B parameter model (both FP16 and 8-bit quantized) consistently achieves averages above 4.65 across all five evaluation dimensions, peaking at 4.74 (T=0.0).
-BLEU ranges from 0.0496 (quantized, T=0.2) to 0.1290 (quantized, T=0.0) and 0.1278 (FP16, T=1.0), highlighting strong quantization and decoding robustness.
-This represents a substantial qualitative improvement over the untuned Gemma-3-4B-it base (avg. rubric 3.81, BLEU 0.1005). \item \textbf{TF2-12B (\texttt{Gemma-3-12B-it} backbone):} The largest model in our suite delivers the strongest results among all open, self-hostable systems.
-At optimal decoding ($T=0.0$), TF2-12B attains an average rubric score of 4.83 and BLEU 0.0926; at $T=0.2$, 4.82 and BLEU 0.0647; even at $T=1.0$, it maintains a robust 4.66 (BLEU 0.0784).
-The 8-bit quantized version is nearly indistinguishable, , in line with prior findings on activation-aware quantization \citep{lin_awq_2024}, showing that aggressive quantization incurs negligible quality loss.
-All these numbers represent clear, multi-dimensional gains over the untuned Gemma-3-12B-it base (avg. rubric 4.43, BLEU 0.0214). \end{itemize}
+Below, we summarize the key results for each parameter scale. \begin{itemize}[leftmargin=1.5em] \item \textbf{TF2-1B (\texttt{Gemma-3-1B-it} backbone):} After fine-tuning, the smallest model attains an average rubric score of 3.75 (up from 2.02).
+BLEU remains comparatively low (0.2180 for TF2-1B-distilled; 0.0543 for TF2-1B), consistent with the difficulty of long-form narrative translation for compact architectures. \item \textbf{TF2-4B (\texttt{Gemma-3-4B-it} backbone):} The 4B model achieves rubric averages above 4.5 across all temperatures, peaking at 4.74 ($T=0.0$).
+BLEU ranges from 0.0496 (quantized, $T=0.2$) to 0.1290 (quantized, $T=0.0$) and 0.1278 (FP16, $T=1.0$).
+Relative to the untuned backbone (avg.\ rubric 3.81, BLEU 0.1005), the fine-tuned variants show consistent gains under rubric-based evaluation. \item \textbf{TF2-12B (\texttt{Gemma-3-12B-it} backbone):} The largest model provides the strongest results among the open TF2 models.
+At $T=0.0$, TF2-12B attains an average rubric score of 4.83 with BLEU 0.0926; at $T=0.2$, 4.82 with BLEU 0.0647; and at $T=1.0$, 4.66 with BLEU 0.0784.
+The 8-bit quantized version remains close in rubric scores across temperatures, consistent with prior findings on activation-aware quantization \citep{lin_awq_2024}.
+These results improve substantially over the untuned Gemma-3-12B-it baseline (avg.\ rubric 4.43, BLEU 0.0214). \end{itemize}